satellitecomponent/Neurite/README.md

 ref: title 1

 the above formatting will create two connected text windows within the fractal graph viewer.
+If you update a note within the fractal it will also updtae the Zettelkasten. (currently works for nodes first created within the Zettelkasten)

 All of these features are still in alpha.
 Refreshing the page will reset your graph over.

-#The Future
+#The Future of Dendrite

-- ai api integration
+- ai api integration!
 - deeper zoom
 - working color selection
 - customizability/accessability
 - auto embed formats
-- customm equations
+- customm equations for the fractal
 - user feeback/bug fixes

+If you are a developer who is intereested in contributing to this project, I would love to get in contact!
+Dendrite is currently a team of 2...